ligato/docs/docs/user-guide/quickstart.md

 - Ability to run CLI and cURL commands.

 !!!
 Note
     The steps described in this quickstart guide use Docker 19.03.5.
-Use the `docker --version` command to determine version you are running.
+Use the `docker --version` command to check your version.

 ---